 The Detroit Pistons entered 2026 having won 11 of their last 12 games at Little Caesars Arena.
 They lead the New York Knicks by two games at the top of the Eastern Conference standings.
-They rank in the top 10 in both offensive and defensive efficiency.
+They rank in the top 10 in both offensive and defensive efficiency, per NBA.com/stats.
 This is not a misprint.
 This is not a statistical anomaly that will correct itself by February.
 The Pistons are legitimately good, and understanding how they got here reveals a rebuilding story that defied conventional wisdom about how long it takes to turn a franchise around.

 Two years ago, the Pistons were the worst team in basketball.
 They won fewer games than any franchise in the league, endured an embarrassing losing streak that became national news, and seemed destined for years more of irrelevance.
 The path from that low point to Eastern Conference leaders required smart draft picks, shrewd trades, player development that actually developed players, and a coaching staff that figured out how to make disparate pieces fit together.
 Detroit did all of it, and now they’re reaping the rewards.